playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 - Implementing a distinction between components that need to be interactive on the client ([`"use client"`](https://react.dev/reference/rsc/use-client)) and server-only components (the default for components authored without `"use client"`)
 - Serializing the state of the VDOM on the server
 - Sending the serialized state to the client alongside the hydrated HTML
-- Intelligently injesting the server-sent VDOM on the client
+- Intelligently ingesting the server-sent VDOM on the client

 > **Further reading:**
 >